Children/ Paediatric Compensation Claims

 • Improper treatment of leukaemia;

-• Failure to diagnose or delay in diagnoses and treatment of meningitis;
+• Failure to diagnose or delay in diagnosis and treatment of meningitis;

 • Negligent orthopaedic surgery interfering with bone growth;